H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 - H-1B lottery results are uncertain; NIW serves as a backup plan

-- An approved NIW I-140 locks in a priority date -- the earlier the better
+- NIW I-140 approval locks in a priority date -- the earlier the better

-- Even if you later obtain H-1B, an approved NIW I-140 enables H-1B extensions beyond 6 years
+- Even if you later obtain H-1B, an approved NIW I-140 allows H-1B extensions beyond the 6-year limit

-- Research achievements at PhD graduation are typically sufficient to support an NIW application
+- Research achievements at the time of PhD graduation are typically sufficient to support an NIW application

-Why Can't H-1B Reform Replace NIW Planning? #
+Why H-1B Reform Cannot Replace NIW Planning #

-Many people hearing the H-1B reform news initially react with "Great, there's hope at last."
-But we need a clear-eyed recognition: H-1B solves the work visa problem, while the green card (permanent residency) is an entirely different matter.
+Many people, upon hearing the H-1B reform news, instinctively react with "Great, there is finally hope."
+But we need to recognize clearly: H-1B addresses the work visa question, while a green card (permanent residency) is an entirely separate matter.

 Reason One: H-1B Does Not Equal a Green Card #

-H-1B is a temporary work visa, maximum 6 years (extendable under specific conditions).
-Going from H-1B to a green card, most people follow the PERM -> I-140 -> I-485 route, which itself takes 2-5 years or longer.
+H-1B is a temporary work visa, valid for a maximum of 6 years (extendable under specific conditions).
+From H-1B to green card, most people follow the PERM, I-140, I-485 route, which itself takes 2-5 years or longer.

-Reason Two: Priority Date Backlog Is the Biggest Obstacle #
+Reason Two: The Visa Backlog Is the Biggest Obstacle #

-For Chinese applicants, the EB-2 category priority date has retrogressed to June 2019, and EB-3 is at March 2020.
-This means even if you obtained I-140 approval today, you might need to wait 4-5 years or longer to file I-485 and receive a green card.
+For Chinese applicants, the EB-2 category priority date has retrogressed to June 2019, with EB-3 at March 2020.
+This means even if you received I-140 approval today, you might need to wait 4-5 years or longer before filing I-485 and receiving your green card.

-H-1B visas are tied to specific employers.
+The H-1B visa is tied to a specific employer.
 If you want to change jobs, the new employer must file a new H-1B application (transfer).
-An approved NIW I-140, however, locks in the priority date regardless of job changes.
+Once an NIW I-140 is approved, the priority date is locked and unaffected by job changes.

 Reason Four: NIW's Unique Advantages #